stepanataccolade/docsv2/sources/docker_registries.md

  * [Docker Hub](https://hub.docker.com/account/signup/)
  * [Google Container Registry](https://cloud.google.com/tools/container-registry/)
  * [Quay.io](https://quay.io/repository/)
+ * Any Private Docker Registry with a publicly accessible URL

 Once you've zeroed down on the registry option that fits your needs, you can configure Shippable to pull images from and push images to your registry as part of your CI workflow.